-Results by life stage and mortality source are reported in Appendix 11H, SALMOD, Table 1c-1 through Table 1c-4 and Figure B-c-8 through Figure B-c-19.
-Depending on the life stage and source of mortality (flow-/habitat-based or temperature-based), mean annual mortality under Alt 1A would be between 47% lower to 233% greater than that under the NAA and mortality under Alt 1B would be between 61% lower to 240% higher than that under the NAA (Appendix 11H, SALMOD, Table 1c-1, Table 1c-2).
+Results by life stage and mortality source are reported in Appendix 11H, Table 1c-1 through Table 1c-4 and Figure B-c-8 through Figure B-c-19.
+Depending on the life stage and source of mortality (flow-/habitat-based or temperature-based), mean annual mortality under Alternative 1A would be between 20% lower to 123% greater than that under the NAA and mortality under Alternative 1B would be between 40% lower to 637% higher than that under the NAA (Appendix 11H, Table 1c-1, Table 1c-2).
 However, it is important to understand that the model is seeded with 56,115,000 fall-run eggs each year.
 Although there may be larger percent differences in mean annual mortality between an alternative and the NAA by source and life stage, these differences typically represent a very small proportion of overall individuals when put in a broader population-wide context.
-The largest raw difference in mean annual mortality would be in pre-spawn mortality between Alt 1B and the NAA in Above Normal Water Years.
-In this case, there would be a reduction in mean annual egg mortality of 25,004 eggs under Alt 1B relative to the NAA, accounting for just 1.7% of the 56,115,000 winter-run Chinook salmon eggs annually seeded into the model.
-Combining all sources of mortality and life stages together, mean annual mortality would be 0% different under both Alt 1A and Alt 1B than the NAA for the full simulation period (all water year types combined).
-By water year type, mean annual mortality under Alt 1A would be between 5% lower (in Wet Water Years) and 14% greater (in Below Normal Water Years) than the NAA.
-Mean annual mortality under Alt 1B would be between 8% lower (in Wet Water Years) and 36% greater (in Below Normal Water Years).
-Mean annual mortality results for Alt 2 and Alt 3 are generally similar to those of Alt 1A and Alt 1B (Appendix 11H, SALMOD, Table 1d-3, Table 1d-4).
-Combining all sources of mortality and life stages together, mean annual mortality under Alt 2 would be 0% different than under the NAA for the full simulation period (all water year types combined) and 2% lower to 1% higher than under the NAA depending on water year type.
-Mean annual mortality under Alt 3 would be 0% different than under the NAA for the full simulation period (all water year types combined) and 3% lower to 1% higher than under the NAA depending on water year type.
+The largest absolute difference in mean annual mortality would be in pre-spawn mortality between Alternative 1B and the NAA in Above Normal Water Years.
+In this case, there would be a reduction in mean annual egg mortality of 25,004 eggs under Alternative 1B relative to the NAA, accounting for just 1.7% of the 56,115,000 winter-run Chinook salmon eggs annually seeded into the model.
+Combining all sources of mortality and life stages together, mean annual mortality would be 0% different under both Alternatives 1A and 1B compared to the NAA for the full simulation period (all water year types combined).
+By water year type, mean annual mortality under Alternative 1A would be between 2% lower (in Critical Water Years) and 1% greater (in Above Normal Water Years) than the NAA.
+Mean annual mortality under Alternative 1B would be between 3% lower (in Above Normal Water Years) and <1% greater (in Wet, Below Normal, and Dry Water Years).
+Mean annual mortality results for Alternatives 2 and 3 are generally similar to those of Alternatives 1A and 1B (Appendix 11H, Table 1d-3, Table 1d-4).
+Combining all sources of mortality and life stages together, mean annual mortality under Alternative 2 would be 0% different than under the NAA for the full simulation period (all water year types combined) and 2% lower to 1% higher than under the NAA depending on water year type.
+Mean annual mortality under Alternative 3 would be 0% different than under the NAA for the full simulation period (all water year types combined) and 3% lower to 1% higher than under the NAA depending on water year type.

-Overall, SALMOD results for late fall–run Chinook salmon show a negligible effect of Alt 1A, Alt 1B, Alt 2, and Alt 3 and a minimal negative effect of on mortality and potential production in the Sacramento River.
+Overall, SALMOD results for late fall–run Chinook salmon show a negligible effect of Alternatives 1A, 1B, 2, and 3 on mortality and potential production in the Sacramento River.